Major Research Paper Guidelines

 Final Format of MRP

-Unbound in folder.
 Text to be printed in 12 pt. font, double-spaced, left justification only.
-Footnotes and/or endnotes are to be single-spaced and may be smaller font.
-Margins are to be one inch on top, bottom and sides.
-Layout of MRP is as follows:
+Footnotes and/or endnotes are to be single-spaced and maybe a smaller font.
+Margins are to be one inch on top, bottom, and sides.
+The layout of MRP is as follows:

 - MRP Title page